 Changes to protections for tenants

 The COVID-19 pandemic has threatened housing stability for many, and I am closely tracking the roll-out of rent assistance and the evolving terrain around legal protections for tenants.
 Although Oregon’s statewide eviction moratorium expired on June 30, 2021, Senate Bill 278 provides 60 additional days of protection from eviction for eligible renters who apply for emergency rent assistance.
 This state law, bottom line, can provide some additional protection from eviction to tenants, as well as emergency rent assistance to tenants and protections for landlords.
-A comprehensive summary is available here, and I have provided some highlights, below:
+I have provided some highlights, below:

 - Tenants must apply for emergency rent assistance to be eligible for protection from eviction for nonpayment of rent due to Covid after June 30.
 Learn more about applying for rent assistance, or apply directly at oregonrentalassistance.org.
 Tenants should apply for rent assistance as soon as possible!